Giant Tunable Mechanical Nonlinearity in Graphene-Silicon Nitride Hybrid Resonator: Theoretical Model

-\textbf{Theoretical model}\\ Towards developing a functional understanding, we consider a model of graphene as a 1d oscillator with a quality factor $Q_g$, a third-order nonlinear response described by an effective Duffing constant ($\beta^g_{\rm bare}$) along with nonlinear damping ($\eta^g_{\rm bare}$) ~\cite{Eichler-11,Lifshitz-09,Nayfeh-07}, coupled to a linear SiNx resonator mode.
+A model of graphene as a 1d oscillator with a quality factor $Q_g$, a third-order nonlinear response described by an effective Duffing constant ($\beta^g_{\rm bare}$) along with nonlinear damping ($\eta^g_{\rm bare}$) ~\cite{Eichler-11,Lifshitz-09,Nayfeh-07}, coupled to a linear SiNx resonator mode explains the observations well.
 Specifically, we simulate the following set of equations:

 and

 Here $\alpha$ is an effective coupling constant, $x_{g,s}$ are the amplitudes of vertical displacements of graphene ($g$) and SiNx ($s$) resonators modes respectively, and $\epsilon_p$ denotes the magnitude of the parametric drive. $\beta^g_{\rm bare}$ is the Duffing constant of the bare graphene resonator mode while $\eta^{g}_{\rm bare}$ is the coefficient of nonlinear damping.